 Beach beds or paddle boards - pick whatever you feel like!

 They also include scuba diving!
-This stars with an introductory resort program (if you aren't certified) so you can get acclimated and go diving the very next day for dives up to 30 feet.
+This starts with an introductory resort program (if you aren't certified) so you can get acclimated and go diving the very next day for dives up to 30 feet.

 If you are already certified, you can dive up to twice per day.